fametrano/fametrano.github.io/_pages/bbt202404-math.md

 ## Assessment

-For the early exam each student must solve all the assignments for every lesson.
+To pass the exam each student must solve all the assignments for every lesson.
 Please send the assignments to the e-mail that will be indicated with subject **bbt202404-math #1** for the first lesson,